K-os

-Early life and childhood
+Personal life

 k-os was born at St. Michael's Hospital in Toronto.
 He and his two younger brothers Joshua and Andrew Richard were raised by Trinidadian Jehovah's Witness parents.
 His father was a minister at two congregations in the Greater Toronto Area. k-os moved along with his family to Trinidad while he was in grade three.
 In Trinidad, k-os surrounded himself with music to deal with being away from Canada.
 He returned to Canada with his mother in his teen years, taking up residence in Whitby, Ontario, a town east of Toronto, while attending Anderson Collegiate Vocational Institute.
 His father temporarily stayed behind in Trinidad to continue his work.
 His father worked as a computer engineer and became Director of Communications for BWIA, the national Trinidadian airline, while his mother owned a cosmetics company.

 Growing up, k-os was a fan of artists and groups as diverse as New Order, Depeche Mode, Rx Bandits, Michael Jackson, Boogie Down Productions, Slick Rick, A Tribe Called Quest, and The Beatles.
 He said that he was "insecure" in high school and he pursued his musical ambitions because after performing at an assembly in his high school gym he realized performing attracted people towards him and it made him feel "powerful and ... secure".
 In 1992, he attended Carleton University in Ottawa for one semester to please his father.
 He returned to Toronto and enrolled into York University.
 Being friends with Nigel Williams, a member of the band Pocket Dwellers, Nigel encouraged k-os to continue to develop his musical abilities when he was confronted with "difficult forays".